 Our net tangible book value as of September 30, 2017 was approximately US\$30.7 million, or US\$0.28 per ordinary share and US\$0.56 per ADS.
 Net tangible book value represents the amount of our total consolidated tangible assets, less the amount of our total consolidated liabilities.
-Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to the additional proceeds we will receive from this offering, from the assumed initial public offering price of US\$5.00 per ordinary share, which is the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus adjusted to reflect the ADS-to-ordinary share ratio, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to the additional proceeds we will receive from this offering, from the initial public offering price of US\$4.50 per ordinary share, adjusted to reflect the ADS-to-ordinary share ratio, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Without taking into account any other changes in net tangible book value after September 30, 2017, other than to give effect to our sale of the ADSs offered in this offering at the assumed initial public offering price of US\$10.00 per ADS, the midpoint of the estimated range of the initial public offering price, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2017 would have been US\$250.4 million, or US\$0.76 per ordinary share and US\$1.52 per ADS.
-This represents an immediate increase in net tangible book value of US\$0.48 per ordinary share and US\$0.96 per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$4.24 per ordinary share and US\$8.48 per ADS to investors purchasing ADSs in this offering.
+Without taking into account any other changes in net tangible book value after September 30, 2017, other than to give effect to our sale of the ADSs offered in this offering at the initial public offering price of US\$9.00 per ADS, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2017 would have been US\$239.3 million, or US\$0.73 per ordinary share and US\$1.46 per ADS.
+This represents an immediate increase in net tangible book value of US\$0.45 per ordinary share and US\$0.90 per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$3.77 per ordinary share and US\$7.54 per ADS to investors purchasing ADSs in this offering.
 The following table illustrates such dilution:

-Per Ordinary Sl ıare Per A ADS Assumed initial public offering price US\$ 5.00 US\$ 10.00 Net tangible book value as of September 30, 2017 US\$ 0.28 US\$ 0.56 Pro forma net tangible book value to give effect to the conversion and redesignation of all of our outstanding preferred shares into Class A ordinary shares US\$ 0.48 US\$ 0.96 Pro forma net tangible book value as adjusted to give effect to this offering US\$ 0.76 US\$ 1.52 Amount of dilution in net tangible book value to new investors in this offering US\$ 4.24 US\$ 8.48
+Per Ordinary Share Per ADS Initial public offering price US\$ 4.50 US\$ 9.00 Net tangible book value as of September 30, 2017 US\$ 0.28 US\$ 0.56 Pro forma net tangible book value to give effect to the conversion and redesignation of all of our outstanding preferred shares into Class A ordinary shares US\$ 0.48 US\$ 0.96 Pro forma net tangible book value as adjusted to give effect to this offering US\$ 0.73 US\$ 1.46 Amount of dilution in net tangible book value to new investors in this offering US\$ 3.77 US\$ 7.54

-A \$1.00 increase (decrease) in the assumed public offering price of US\$10.00 per ADS would increase (decrease) our as adjusted net tangible book value after giving effect to this offering by US\$11.2 million, the as adjusted net tangible book value per ordinary share and per ADS after giving effect to this offering by US\$0.04 per ordinary share and US\$0.08 per ADS and the dilution in as adjusted net tangible book value per ordinary share and per ADS to new investors in this offering by US\$0.46 per ordinary share and US\$0.92 per ADS, assuming no change to the number of ADSs offered by us as set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and other offering expenses.
+A \$1.00 increase (decrease) in the public offering price of US\$9.00 per ADS would increase (decrease) our as adjusted net tangible book value after giving effect to this offering by US\$11.2 million, the as adjusted net tangible book value per ordinary share and per ADS after giving effect to this offering by US\$0.03 per ordinary share and US\$0.06 per ADS and the dilution in as adjusted net tangible book value per ordinary share and per ADS to new investors in this offering by US\$0.47 per ordinary share and US\$0.94 per ADS, assuming the underwriters do not exercise their over-allotment option and after deducting underwriting discounts and commissions and other offering expenses.